 The NEOS Server offers LINDOGlobal for the solution of global

-optimization problem into a list of subproblems.
-Each subproblem
+a nonlinear programming model into a list of subproblems.
+Each subproblem is

-- the subproblem is shown to have no feasible or optimal solution
+subproblem is shown to not have a feasible or optimal solution, b) an

-- an

-optimal solution to the subproblem is found, e.g., because the
+optimal solution to the subproblem is found, e.g., because the subproblem is

-- the subproblem is further split into two or more
+shown to be convex, or c) the subproblem is further split into two or more

 The user must submit a model in GAMS